microbuilderz/AWS/AWS-Training.md

         5. Stop spending money on running and maintaining infrastructure.
         6. Deploy globally (multiple regions) in minutes.

-        >[!NOTE]
-        > AWS offers a huge range of features and services to help customers achieve their goals.
+        > :information_source: AWS offers a huge range of features and services to help customers achieve their goals.

 +    ### AWS Global Infrastructure :